mc-mejia/HCIGroupProject/heuristics.md

 Image c: Unclear reward system
 ![unclear reward](/img/imagec.jpeg)

-Image d: Clarified reward system
+Image d: Clarified reward system by including graphic of unfilled stars, so the user can see their progress until they earn a reward.
+Changed language of "Experts Agree," to be "You're an expert!".
+This change is meant to make the reward more general: the person can be an expert on using interprArt, even if they are not an art expert.
 ![clear reward](/img/imaged.jpeg)

 ## Revision 3